The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

 Among them, \citet{davis_predictive_1996}, and later \citet{robinet_mdlchunker_2011}, examine issues of model selection and parsimony, in relation to human cognition. \citet{rathmanner_philosophical_2011} propose a rather broad but not overly technical discussion of induction in general and Solomonoff's induction in particular, as well as several associated topics. \citet{lattimore_no_2013} discuss algorithmic information theory in the context of the \emph{no free lunch theorem}, which, simply put, posits that an algorithm that performs well on particular problems must pay for it with reduced performance on other problems, and \emph{Occam's razor}, a general rule favouring simplicity. \citet{domingos_role_1999} exposes misconceptions and misuses of Occam's razor in model selection.

-\citet{bloem_two_2015} \citep[also][]{bloem_single_2016} propose to use \emph{sophistication} as an umbrella term for various concepts related to the amount of information contained in data and discuss different approaches that have been proposed for measuring it.
+\citet{bloem_two_2015} \citep[also][]{bloem_single_2016} suggest to use \emph{sophistication} as an umbrella term for various concepts related to the amount of information contained in data and discuss different approaches that have been proposed for measuring it.

 \citet{furnkranz_cognitive_2020} present an insightful investigation into the perception of rule-based models by analysts, highlighting that shorter is not always better. \qdone{Added \citep{furnkranz_cognitive_2020}} }